-During the first contact with the Member by Molina staff, if indicated, an initial assessment is completed or an appointment for completing the assessment is made.
-The initial assessment will be initiated as expeditiously as the Member's condition requires and attempts will be made to begin the assessment within 30 days and completing the assessment within 60 days of assignment to the Care Manager.
+The initial assessment will be initiated as expeditiously as the Member's condition allows and attempts will be made to begin the assessment within 30 days and to complete the assessment within 60 days of assignment to the Care Manager.
 Per members preference, the assessment may be completed in multiple contacts.
-Molina's CM process includes an assessment of the Member's health status, including an evaluation of their medical, LTSS needs, psychosocial and behavioral health situation and needs, as well as condition-specific issues.
-The assessment provides the Molina Care Manager with the foundational information that is used to develop an individualized plan of care.
+The assessment provides the Molina Care Manager with the foundational information that is used to develop an individualized plan of care in collaboration with the member or their representative..